ScilifelabDataCentre/omero-oauth_labsyspharm/README.rst

 OMERO.oauth
 ===========
-This fork contains fixes for OMERO.web >= 5.7.1 and Python 3.
-Also there's included an example configuration for Synapse OpenID Connect. https://www.synapse.org/
+This fork contains fixes for OMERO.web >= 5.18, Django 3.2, and Python 3.
+Also there's
+an example configuration for Synapse OpenID Connect. https://www.synapse.org/

 OMERO.web application to allow OAuth2 login to OMERO.